Preschool Halloween Party

 Plan fun, cute fall decorations (no scary Halloween decorations!), along with some fun activities

 Perfect Preschool Halloween Parties

-Favorite Preschool Halloween Party Ideas:Decorate pumpkins with stickers, paintToss bean bags into a plastic pumpkin, witches’ cauldron or something easy to toss into (you could even use a large basket for collecting leavesPlay in a pile of leavesPlay pin the nose on the pumpkinSing the “Itsy Bitsy Spider” while doing the motionsHave a costume paradeBring in some of your child’s favorite characters.
+Some of my favorite Preschool Halloween Party Ideas include:Decorate pumpkins with stickers, paintToss bean bags into a plastic pumpkin, witches’ cauldron or something easy to toss into (you could even use a large basket for collecting leavesPlay in a pile of leavesPlay pin the nose on the pumpkinSing the “Itsy Bitsy Spider” while doing the motionsHave a costume paradeBring in some of your child’s favorite characters.
 Dress up the stuffed animals in costumes.
-You could have a Disney Halloween party, where your Pooh bear wears a costume!
+You could have a Disney Halloween party, where your Pooh Bear wears a costume!

 If you are looking for more fun Halloween activities, some games from our Kids Halloween party game list that are appropriate for our littlest party goers are:

 Bean Bag Toss - toss bean bags into a plastic Halloween pumpkin (make sure it has a large mouth so it is doable!)Bobbing For Apples - float apples in water and try to get them out, using only your teeth.
 You can also hang little powdered donuts from a string in the air and see who can eat theirs off the fastest (a little more sanitary!)Bobbing For Worms - Place a gummy worm on a paper plate (one plate for each player), and then cover with lots of whipped cream.
 Each player tries to find their worm - no hands!
 Dr. Frankenstein - Have each child lay down on a large piece of butcher paper, trace around them, and then have them draw a monster on area traced.